Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 21 Desember 2024 00.23.09 UTC
+- WIB: Sabtu, 21 Desember 2024 01.31.56 UTC
-- WITA: Sabtu, 21 Desember 2024 01.23.09 UTC
+- WITA: Sabtu, 21 Desember 2024 02.31.56 UTC
-- WIT: Sabtu, 21 Desember 2024 02.23.09 UTC
+- WIT: Sabtu, 21 Desember 2024 03.31.56 UTC

 Kutipan Inspiratif:
-"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: inspirational
+Kategori: nature